Excavator Safety Tips: Before, During and After Operation

 - You need to ensure that you don’t clean the excavator’s bucket by striking it on the ground or against another object.

-- You should not bang the bucket on the ground for breaking the hard strata before digging process.
+- You should not bang the bucket on the ground for breaking the hard strata before the digging process.
 It may damage the front structure & other key aggregates of the machine.

 Safety tips after the operation